 The first of these is a siliconate sealer.
 Though this kind of sealer is used extensively for exterior concrete such as sidewalks and driveways, it will work just as well in your garage if you just want to seal the floor without changing the way it looks.

-It works by penetrating into the upper surface of the concrete and reacting with free lime.
+It works by penetrating into the upper surface of the concrete and reacting with the free lime.
 This will form a calcium silicate that essentially helps to strengthen the surface of the concrete by filling the pores and preventing liquids from migrating through.

 Learn more here: Why Penetrating Siliconate Sealers May Be All You Need

 This process works to help prevent freeze-thaw damage and deterioration due to corrosion.
-It has a matte finish that doesn’t change the appearance of the surface because it penetrates the concrete.
+It has a matte finish that doesn’t change the appearance of the surface because it penetrates into the concrete.
 It’s easy to apply using a pump sprayer or rollers and generally only needs one coat.
 Some of these sealers are expected to last 20 years or more.

 The second choice that is being used among the bare concrete purists are concrete densifiers.
 Many are available as a densifier and sealer combination.

-Used primarily for polishing concrete and adding strength to newly poured concrete, these sealers are being used more on garage floors by people looking for a no nonsense simple solution that will prevent dusting, harden the surface of a working garage or shop floor and to repel liquids as well.
+Used primarily for polishing concrete and adding strength to newly poured concrete, these sealers are being used more on garage floors by people looking for a no nonsense simple solution that will prevent dusting, harden the surface of a working garage or shop floor, and help to repel liquids as well.

 One thing to keep in mind; if you have small issues with moisture coming through the concrete, a penetrating garage floor sealer is a good choice to consider.
 Because they work by filling the concrete pores, they do well for blocking moisture coming up from underneath your slab.